Mieze/IntelLucy/README.md

 - Large Receive Offload: TCP/IPv4 packet streams are identified by the NIC and reassembled to large packets for handover to the network stack eliminating the overhead of packet header processing.
 - Supports jumbo frames up to 9000 bytes (strongly recommended for 10 GBit/s operation).
 - Designed to work with High Sierra and above.
-- Supports Wake on LAN (untested).
+- Supports Wake on LAN.
 - Supports hardware VLAN tagging.
 - Support for Energy Efficient Ethernet (EEE) is planned for future releaes.
 - Compatible with AppleVTD but also works without.